afragen/git-updater/README.md

 The same applies for Bitbucket hosted plugins.

-## Remote Installation
+## Remote Installation of Repositories

 From the `GitHub Updater Settings Page` there is a tabbed interface for remote installation of plugins or themes.
+If you install a private repository you must update the Settings tab so updates will be available.

 ## Extras